Vyral/derek-lockett/_posts/2019-11-05-what-you-need-to-know-about-recent-soc-changes.md

 The main motivating factor behind these changes was to increase the level of transparency surrounding the commission being offered to buyer’s agents. **This spawned two changes:&nbsp;**

 1\.
-Sellers can now publish their SOC.&nbsp;<br>2\.
+Sellers can now publish their SOC.
+<br>2\.
 Sellers are no longer required to offer to pay for the buyer’s commission.&nbsp;

 Now, in regards to that last point specifically, I know some of you may be thinking: Wait a minute, buyers are going to have to start paying commission fees\!?